Monferrier Dorval

-Monferrier Dorval, born in Grande-Saline, town of the Artibonite department on June 10, 1956, was the president of the Ordre des Avocats de Port-au-Prince ("order of the lawyers"), assassinated in his private residence on August 28, 2020.
+Monferrier Dorval (June 10, 1956-August 28, 2020), was a Haitian lawyer who was the president of the Ordre des Avocats de Port-au-Prince ("order of the lawyers"), assassinated in his private residence on August 28, 2020.

 Life

-Monferrier Dorval left his home town in 1969 after completing his primary education.
+Born in Grande-Saline, Artibonite department, Dorval left his home town in 1969 after completing his primary education.
 He subsequently attended Lycée Alexandre Pétion where he completed his secondary studies in 1976.
 In the process, he was admitted to the Faculty of Human Sciences of the State University of Haiti where he followed a course in social work until 1980.
 In 1981, he joined as a student the Faculty of Law and Economics (FDSE) of the State University of Haiti.

 Winner of a competition organized by the French Embassy in Haiti, Dorval was the recipient of one of two masters scholarships available under an agreement between the FDSE and the University of Aix-Marseille.
 He went to study in France, at the Faculty of Law and Political Science of Aix-Marseille, where he presented his doctoral thesis on the Haitian public administration on July 8, 1992, and returned to Haiti in 1993.

 From November 1993, he began teaching constitutional and administrative law at Quisqueya University.
 In January 1994, he joined the faculty of the Faculty of Law and Economics of the UEH.

 Back in Haiti, he was sworn in as a lawyer at the Ordre des Avocats de Port-au-Prince in 1993 and began his career as a lawyer with the law firm Lamarre.
 He opened his own firm, Dorval, on January 3, 2000.
 In 2015, he was elected to the Council of the Port-au-Prince Bar Association.
 In the process, he was appointed president of the scientific commission of the first Bar of the Caribbean.
 In December 2017, he chaired the Organizing Committee of the 32nd Congress of the International Conference of Bars (CIB) in Haiti and of the International Union of Lawyers (UIA) seminar held in Decameron in May 2019.
 On February 6, 2020, he won the Port-au-Prince bar elections, with 228 votes against his opponents Patrick Laurent (146 votes) and Jacquenet Oxilus (132 votes).